 You should be comfortable making a PR to this documentation.
-If you haven't ever done this, click here and try it out.
+If you haven't ever done this, take a look at my first pull request guide and try it out.

 2.1.3 Hardware

 This section describes the hardware components required for a 'typical' OpenAPS implementation.
 There are numerous variations and substitutions that can be made but the following items are recommended for getting started.
 If you come across something that doesn't seem to work, is no longer available, or if you have a notable alternative, feel free to edit this document with your suggestions.